jamf/NetSUS/docs/accounts.md

 ## Changing the Web Interface Credentials

-1. Log in to the NetBoot/SUS/LP server web application.
+1. Log in to the NetSUS server web application.

 2. In the top-right corner of the page, click **Settings** <img height="20" src="images/thumbnails/settings_icon.png"> .